lkm160130/CS-3340-Game/READ_ME.txt

 Semester: 2018 Spring
 Email: lkm160130@utdallas.edu

-IMPORTANT NOTE: This program should be run in a modified version of MARS (included with this submission).
-The modification is to fix a bug in the KeyboardAndDisplaySimulator.java file of the MARS program.
-Link to where I found the bug fix: https://dtconfect.wordpress.com/2013/02/09/mars-mips-simulator-lockup-hackfix/ .
-If the program is run without the bug fix it will eventually cause MARS to freeze up and become unresponsive (thus needing an end-task from taskmanager).
+IMPORTANT NOTE: This program should be run in a modified version of MARS (Included in this repo as version 4.5).
+The modification is to fix a bug in the KeyboardAndDisplaySimulator.java file of MARS.
+Credit to the one who discovered the bug fix: https://dtconfect.wordpress.com/2013/02/09/mars-mips-simulator-lockup-hackfix/ .
+If the program is run without the bug fix it will eventually cause MARS to freeze up and become unresponsive (thus needing a complete restart of MARS).

 What is this: This program is a game in which the player uses the 'w' and 's' keys to move a player square up and down.
  Many enemy squares will approach the player.
 The goal of the game is to dodge as many enemies as possible.
 Once the player collides with an enemy the game is over.
 Points are based on the number of enemies dodged.
 As the player's score increases, difficulty will increase by increasing the speed of the enemy squares.

-How to run: Once the modified MARS is running, open up the project.asm file (included with this submission).
+How to run: Once the modified MARS is running, open up the project.asm file (included in this repo).
 Then in the "Tools" drop down menu select "Bitmap Display".
 	Bitmap Display Settings:
 	  Unit Width in Pixels:		8